kamleshrawat/Automated-Testing-with-Jenkins-and-Docker/README.md

-# Automated TesƟng with Jenkins and Docker
+# Automated Testing with Jenkins and Docker

 This repository demonstrates a Jenkins pipeline implementation for achieving continuous integration and continuous deployment (CI/CD) using Docker and GitHub.